-Environmental Graphics
+GDES 414 Environmental Graphics

-Advertising Design
+GDES 430 Advertising Design

-Publication Design
+GDES 432 Publication Design

-Entertainment Design
+GDES 446 Entertainment Design

-Motion Design
+GDES 447 Motion Design

 Student performance and achievement in Graphic Design is evaluated systemically throughout the program, through ongoing assessment strategies that involve Cornerstone, Milestone 1 and 2, and Capstone levels.
 Each year the department specifies key areas for measured assessment of student learning outcomes that involve not only programmatic outcomes, but also core competencies and institutional outcomes.
 The five core competencies include Oral Communication, Written Communication, Information Literacy, Quantitative Reasoning, and Critical Thinking.
 Institutional learning outcomes include Design Thinking, Civic Engagement, Transdisciplinarity, and Entrepreneurship.
 The processes provide a vehicle to assure program quality and promote continuous progress in the effectiveness of teaching, the improvement of student work, and the design of the curriculum.
 Evidence of learning in the discipline is assessed through the Progress Portfolio Review at the end of the second year of study.
 This process documents student progress and is required for entrance into upper-division studios.
 Student work is also evaluated through the Degree Project, which assesses the research methodology used and its effectiveness in design solutions.
-Further assessment is made through the Senior Portfolio Presentation, which evaluates the students' mastery of learning outcomes, and development since the Progress Portfolio Review.
+Further assessment is made through the Senior Portfolio Presentation, which evaluates the students' mastery of learning outcomes, and their development since the Progress Portfolio Review.
 A final assessment evaluating the students' preparedness for professional design environments is conducted via internship host companies.